abdelfattah-lab/BitMoD-HPCA-25/bitmod_sim/README.md

 python test_olive.py    --is_generation                  # OliVe accelerator
 python test_bitmod.py   --is_generation --is_lossless    # BitMoD accelerator
 ```
-The flag " --is_generation" is optional.
+The flag `--is_generation` is optional.
 When enabled / disabled, it will evaluate the hardware performance of generative / discriminative tasks.
-The flag " --is_lossless" is optional for BitMoD.
+The flag `--is_lossless` is optional for BitMoD.
 When enabled / disabled, it will evaluate the hardware performance of lossless / lossy BitMoD quantization.
 Please see **_Section V-C_** of our paper for more details.

 Note that the weight precision of ANT and OliVe are hard-coded in our simulator.
 The precision are profiled offline by ensring their quanperplexity and accuracy are acceptable after using their quantization data types and algorithms.

 4. To generate **_Fig.
 7_** and **_Fig.
-8_** of the BitMoD paper, go to "**plot**" directory and run the jupyter notebooks.
+8_** of the BitMoD paper, go to `plot` directory and run the jupyter notebooks.
 Note that the cycle and energy numbers are the same as those generated in Step 3.